What Is Cyclical Depression? Types, Treatments, And Support

 Content warning: Please be advised, the below article might mention substance use-related topics that could be triggering to the reader.
 If you or someone you love is struggling with substance use, contact SAMHSA’s National Helpline at 1-800-662-HELP (4357).
 Support is available 24/7.
 Please see our Get Help Now page for more immediate resources.

 Cyclical depression is a term to describe depressive symptoms that recur periodically throughout someone’s life.
-It is also sometimes referred to as a recurrent depression.
+It is also sometimes referred to as a recurrent depression, or bipolar III disorder, since it is a milder form of bipolar disorder.
 Rather than being a DSM-5 diagnosis, it is considered an umbrella term encompassing a range of mood and depressive disorders.
 These include cyclothymia, persistent depressive disorder (PDD), and seasonal affective disorder (SAD).

 Any depressive disorder can be a severe impediment in a person’s life, and if you are an individual living with one, you may understand how challenging it can be.
 However, cyclical depression is treatable, and a few aspects of this condition may be beneficial to learn about if you’re experiencing it.